Author: Dr. Jean-Paul Rodrigue

 a.
 The concept of sustainability

 The capacity of the global economy to accommodate enduring demographic, economic, and resource consumption growth remains an enduring issue that regularly raises concerns.
 Population growth and increased living standards allow individuals access to an extensive array of goods and services.
 Since the 1970s, many statements and declarations have been made asserting that the world would be unable to sustain such growth without a possible socioeconomic and environmental breakdown.
 This perspective takes its roots in Malthusianism, which considers the relationships between population and resources as finite.
-While this has been demonstrated to be inaccurate, since resource availability and the quality of life steadily increased, there are recurring concerns that a threshold could be reached at some point, leading to a breakdown.
-However, there is limited evidence about this threshold and which environmental and economic conditions would be conducive.
+While this perspective has been demonstrated to be inaccurate, since resource availability and the quality of life steadily increased, there are recurring concerns that a threshold could be reached at some point, leading to a breakdown.
+However, there is limited evidence about what this threshold is and which environmental and economic conditions would be conducive.
 A narrative of urgency and impending doom has also emerged, mainly used as a psychological tool to influence public opinion.
+Some aspects of environmentalism have taken a religious overtone.

 As these numerous goals underline, sustainable development is a complex and multidimensional concept subject to interpretation since it involves several scientific disciplines and possible interconnections.
 Unsurprisingly, the subject is prone to confusion and ideological capture regarding its nature, consequences, and appropriate response.
 However, it is generally agreed that sustainability favors conditions that benefit the environment, the economy, and society without compromising the welfare of future generations.
 Still, as history demonstrates, the conditions of future societies largely depended upon the legacy of past societies.
 All forms of assets (capital, real estate, infrastructures, natural resources, knowledge) passed on to the next generation should be at least of equal value (utility) per capita.
 What is new is the inclusion of environmental capital, particularly ecosystems, into this perspective.
 The expansion of this temporal framework into the concept of sustainability includes three major pillars:

-• Environmental responsibility.
-It involves developing a footprint for human activities, which is lesser than the capacity of the environment to accommodate.
-This includes the supply of resources (food, water, energy, etc.) and the safe waste disposal.
+- Environmental responsibility.
+Involves developing a footprint for human activities, that is lesser than the capacity of the environment to accommodate.
+This includes supplying resources (food, water, energy, etc.) and safe waste disposal.
 Its core tenets include the conservation and reuse of products and resources.

 b.
 The governance of sustainability